Dry January Mocktails

 Picking up a couple varieties of citrus and herbs to have on hand is a great idea for meal and mocktail prep alike.
 We muddle herbs and citrus at the bottom of a glass and top it off with seltzer and/or fruit juice for a refreshing spritzer.
 Try hibiscus + lime, rose + grapefruit, lavender + Meyer lemon and rosemary + blood orange.

 Spice Things Up

 Add a kick to your drink by sprinkling aleppo pepper on top, or incorporating jalapeño into your muddle sessions.
-Bonus points if you infuse your simple syrup with tingly haberno.
+Bonus points if you infuse your simple syrup with tingly haberno or cardamom.